hornc/plotMARC/README.md

 # plotMARC

-A command line tool to visually characterise a bibliographic collection in terms of publication dates and avaialble bibliographic identifier coverage.
+A command line tool to visually characterise a bibliographic collection in terms of publication dates and available bibliographic identifier coverage.

 ## Basic usage